Kailyn Lowry Weighs In On Jenelle Evans And The Future Of ‘Teen Mom 2’ Without Her

 With Jenelle Evans no longer set to appear on Teen Mom 2 after the upcoming reunion special, some wonder how the show will do without her.
-TMZ caught up with Jenelle’s former co-star Kailyn Lowry and Kailyn’s podcast co-host Lindsie Chrisley to get their thoughts on the current situation.
+TMZ caught up with Jenelle’s former co-star, Kailyn Lowry, and Kailyn’s podcast co-host, Lindsie Chrisley, to get their thoughts on the current situation.

-When asked if Kailyn thought Jenelle was “an asset” to the show, the mom of three had an interesting answer.
+When asked if Kailyn thought Jenelle was “an asset” to the show, the mom-of-three had an interesting answer.

 “I think that people did watch the show for Jenelle and I don’t think that that can be denied.”

 Teen Mom 2 is a show that follows young mothers raising their kids.
-Kailyn Lowry has appeared on the show for nearly a decade and her journey raising her three sons has been chronicled on the series.
-Jenelle Evans has also appeared on the show for almost ten years with her three kids.
+Kailyn Lowry has appeared on the show for nearly a decade, and her journey raising her three sons has been chronicled on the series.
+Jenelle Evans has also appeared on the show for almost 10 years with her three kids.
 While there have been ups and downs for all the cast members, there has also been drama.

-The drama that has transpired over the past few weeks with Jenelle, however, hasn’t been filmed and Kailyn is asked about if the show “would have been better” if Jenelle’s current drama was being filmed for the show.
-Kailyn answers, “No.”
+The drama that has transpired over the past few weeks with Jenelle, however, hasn’t been filmed and Kailyn was asked about if the show “would have been better” if Jenelle’s current drama was being filmed for the show.

-Lindsie Chrisley, who is Kailyn’s co-host on the podcast Coffee Convos chimes in and says, “There’s a difference between daily drama and drama that involves criminal activity.”
+Lindsie Chrisley, who is Kailyn’s co-host on the podcast, Coffee Convos, chimed in.

+“There’s a difference between daily drama and drama that involves criminal activity,” Chrisley said.

-Kailyn explains about the current drama surrounding Jenelle, “I think the drama is hurting the show and it’s unfortunate for those who have worked really hard to kind of rebuild our reputation.”
+“I think the drama is hurting the show and it’s unfortunate for those who have worked really hard to kind of rebuild our reputation,” Kailyn explained about the current drama surrounding Jenelle.

 While Jenelle definitely drew viewers to the show, some wonder what will happen now that she is no longer being filmed.
 Kail gave her thoughts on whether or not she thinks the show can thrive without Jenelle.